enelson493/esphome-p180/README.md

 `efficiency` are live-adjustable via the `number:` entities below, no reflash needed to recalibrate.

-**This has not been compiled and flashed yet.** The protocol and register values above are verified against real captured data, but ESPHome's internal C++ API (exact enum/method names) can vary slightly by version, so a first compile may need small fixes.
-If it doesn't compile, paste me the error and we'll sort it out together.

 ## Installation

-1. Copy the `p180/` folder into your ESPHome config directory, e.g.
-   `<config>/esphome/components/p180/`
-2. Reference it as a local external component (see example below)
+1. Reference this as an external component (see example below)
-3. Get your battery's BLE MAC address (search for a device starting with "FOSSIBOT" or "POWER" using a BLE scanner app or nRF Connect)
+2. Get your battery's BLE MAC address (search for a device starting with "FOSSIBOT" or "POWER" using a BLE scanner app or nRF Connect)

 ## Example configuration